mealtego/GCP_Workflow/Revoking Access/checklist.md

 ### **2. Rotate project credentials**

-* Rotate Service account keys. ==If the person whose access is being revoked was not an owner, you may skip this step==
+* Rotate Service account keys. ***If the person whose access is being revoked was not an owner, you may skip this step***

 ```bash=1
 #Find all **service account keys** used for specific projects